tidbyt/pixlet/docs/widgets.md

 hexdecimal color specification.
 Pixlet supports "#rgb", "#rrggbb", "#rgba", and "#rrggbbaa" color specifications.

+For animated widgets like Marquee, you can also call `frame_count()` to work out how many frames are required to display the whole animation.
+You can also call `size()` on dynamically-sized widgets like Text to get the width and height.

 ## Animation
 Animations turns a list of children into an animation, where each